 - In any labour court or industrial tribunal, if the trade union is located in such a place over which the labour court or the trade union has jurisdiction;

-- If the head office of the trade union is situated in any other location, an appeal can be filed in any court which is not inferior to the Court of an additional or assistant choose of a principal Civil Court of original jurisdiction.
+- If the head office of the trade union is situated in any other location, an appeal can be filed in any court which is not inferior to the Court of an additional or assistant has chosen a principal Civil Court of original jurisdiction.

 Section 12 of the Act lays down that all communications and notices to any trade union must be addressed to its registered office.
-If a trade union changes the address of its registered office, it must inform the same to the registrar within the period of fourteen days in writing and the registrar shall record the changed address in the register mentioned under Section 8 of the Act.
+If a trade union changes the address of its registered office, it must inform the registrar within the period of fourteen days in writing, and the registrar shall record the changed address in the register mentioned under Section 8 of the Act.

 - Be corporate by the name under which it is registered.

 - have perpetual succession and a common seal.

 - Power to contract and hold and acquire any movable and immovable property.